SAP/ui5-tooling/rfcs/0006-local-dependency-resolution.md

 **Example:** Given a project with a dependency to framework library `sap.m` in version `1.108.0`.
 When overriding the resolution of `sap.m` to a local copy, which defines an additional dependency to another framework library like `sap.ui.codeeditor` in its package.json (or ui5.yaml for SAPUI5 libraries), that dependency might not be available and an error will be thrown.

 Such cases can be resolved by temporarily adding the missing library to the dependencies of the root project.
-In general, once a dependency is part of the "normal" dependency graph of the project, in can also be referenced by projects resolved via workspace resolutions.
+In general, once a dependency is part of the "normal" dependency graph of the project, it can also be referenced by projects resolved via workspace resolutions.

 ## Alternatives